The Land Tax Act 2000

 Two companies are related to each other for land tax purposes if:

-- One of those companies is related to a company to which the other is related; or
+- one of those companies in a group is related to a company in another group, then all companies in the groups are related; or

 For further explanation and examples, refer to the Grouping of related companies guideline.

 Trustee land holdings

 A trustee’s land holdings are aggregated unless exempted from the provisions in the following cases:

 - registered trustee companies, as defined in the Trustee Companies Act 1953;

 - registered trustee companies as defined in a similar law of another State or a Territory of the Commonwealth;